suburbanpuma/klattsch-es/README.md

 ## What it does

-You type a phoneme string in [ARPABET](https://en.wikipedia.org/wiki/ARPABET), with optional directives, and the computer says it.
+You type a phoneme string in [ARPABET](https://en.wikipedia.org/wiki/ARPABET), Romaji, or with the [YYA Spanish Phonetic Alphabet](https://github.com/YYAlliance/spanish-phoneset/) with optional directives, and the computer says it.

 ```
 HH AH L OW                        hello, default voice